 The premise of protecting the injured area aims to ensure that you don’t aggravating the injury more.
 This is where optimal loading and protecting are slightly different.
 If you strain a muscle while sprinting across a field it’s more likely that sprinting while in rehab is risky.
 Protecting the muscle strain from sprinting is important but going for walks or light jogs is optimal loading.

-By keeping the body moving you can enhance recovery times and keep up some fitness during your rehabilitation.
+By keeping the body moving you can enhance recovery times and keep up some fitness during your physical rehabilitation.
 If you would like to know more about why POLICER should replace RICER or have recently suffered an injury, book in with a physiotherapist today by calling 07 3352 5116 or book online.